 - Be patient with them: Every dog is different and will respond to their new home in their own way.

 - Stay calm yet firm: When redirecting your dog never raise your voice; speaking calmly and confidently.
+Read about positive reinforcement for dog training.

 - Restrict your new dog’s access to start with their own comfy space: Put a crate or comfy bed in the corner of the room so they can sit, watch and learn.
 It will also teach them that’s where they sleep, if that’s your plan.